EightSQ/mensakreationen/README.md

 ## And the data?
 I do not know, whether I am allowed to include the real dish-name data I have scraped.
 To replicate this, you will need a file called `speisen2.txt` (you can use a another name, make sure you modify the CMD directive in the `Dockerfile` accordingly) with your dishnames separated with newlines and without any parentheses or quotation marks (because the package **markovify** will fail on those characters).
-But soon you can enjoy a live demo [here](https://electronvo.lt/mensakreationen).